Francis Noel Clarke Mundy: Work

 Mundy was the author of two admired descriptive poems Needwood Forest (1776) and the Fall of Needwood (1808).
-Needwood Forest was a large ancient woodland in Staffordshire which was destroyed under the authority of the Inclosure Act of 1803.
+Needwood Forest was a large ancient woodland in Staffordshire which was destroyed under the authority of the Needwood Forest or Chase Inclosure Act 1801 (41 Geo.
+3. (U.K.) c. lvi).
 Despite Mundy's and other protests it was removed by 1811.
 Anna Seward regarded his poem, Needwood Forest, as "one of the most beautiful local poems" and "the first entirely local poem in our language" and persistedly promoted Mundy's poetry, writing verses in praise of it.
 However, she also claimed that large portions of Needwood Forest were actually written by herself and by Erasmus Darwin.

-Needwood Forest was well regarded in its time, and is an example of the provincial verse that was starting to become a feature of late eighteenth century English literature.
+Needwood Forest was well regarded in its time, and is an example of the provincial verse that was starting to become a feature of late 18th century English literature.
 The poem, which is in five parts is written in octosyllabic couplets and contains allusions to Milton, Spenser, Denham and Pope.

 It was printed privately (500 copies as presents to his friends) and is appended with a number of commendatory verses, by fellow Lichfield poets Sir Brooke Boothby, Erasmus Darwin and Anna Seward (attributed only by their initials).
 Seward tried to persuade Mundy to publish the poem publicly.
 The Fall of Needwood also contains three shorter poems, see below (p.
 37).
 There also existed an edition combining the two earlier volumes, with different pagination to the original volumes.
 The appended poems also differ.
 Following the grand climacteric there are two commendatory poems, by Seward and by Hayley.

 In the posthumous 1830 edition are appended the 1808 poems and five others, titled Miscellaneous Pieces (p.
 97).
 One of these, The Backwardness of the Present Spring Accounted For, May 5th, 1782 (p.
 110), has also been attributed to Anna Seward.